 All of the rooms have been individually designed and decorated, with clean, crisp linens, large canvas wall art and ensuite bathrooms decorated with beach pebbles.
 Rooms also include a minibar and television.
 The overall effect is modern and stylish, without compromising on comfort.
-A shuttle service is available on request and excursions in or around Swakopmund can be organised for you.
+A shuttle service is available on request and excursions in or around Swakopmund can be organized for you.

 Speak to someone

 who's been there